drfidel/MedCampManagerBackend/README.md

 If you're using Postman for testing the REST api, you can use the following setup:

+### TESTING AUTHENTICATION BACKEND

 - Make sure you have an environment set for your collection.

--   POST to `http://localhost:8000/api/v1/web/auth/signup` and add your details to sign up on WEB
+- POST to `http://localhost:8000/api/v1/web/auth/signup/` and add your details to sign up on WEB

--   POST to `http://localhost:8000/api/v1/mob/auth/signup` and add your details to sign up on MOBILE
+- POST to `http://localhost:8000/api/v1/mob/auth/signup/` and add your details to sign up on MOBILE

--   POST to `http://localhost:8000/api/v1/web/auth/login/` to obtain token for WEB
+- POST to `http://localhost:8000/api/v1/web/auth/login/` to login and obtain token for WEB

--   POST to `http://localhost:8000/api/v1/mob/auth/login/` to obtain token for MOBILE
+- POST to `http://localhost:8000/api/v1/mob/auth/login/` to login and obtain token for MOBILE

 - Paste this code in Tests which will save the token to the environment.

--   In the Authorization section of your subsequent posts, set the Authorization type as Bearer Token and add {{token}}
+- In the Authorization section of your subsequent posts, set the CSRF Token given in login cookie on X-CSRFToken header for every Post request.

-    in the token section
+- POST to `http://localhost:8000/api/v1/web/auth/login/` to logout session for WEB

+- POST to `http://localhost:8000/api/v1/mob/auth/login/` to logout session for MOBILE

 ## Authors